RDS

 Kasm Configuration

 Kasm integrates with RDS as a single fixed server, follow the Fixed Server guide to add a Kasm Server that points to the RDS deployment.
-You will need to set the Maximum Simultaneous Sessions to the maximum number of desktop or RemoteApp sessions your RDS deployment can handle.
+You will need to set the Maximum Simultaneous Sessions and Maximum Simultaneous Users on the server as appropraite for your deployment.
+Kasm only allows 1 desktop session per user per individual server, however, Kasm does allow for multiple concurrent RemoteApp sessions per user per individual server.
+Microsoft RDS CALs and other Microsoft licensing restrictions may apply.

 In order for Kasm to support multiple concurrent users to the same backend deployment, single sign-on must be configured.
 See the Windows Authentication guide for details on configuring sign sign-on.